 For dinner, we went to 26 North.
 We shared the mixed platter which was fish and chips, ham with waffles and moose mini slider then Fatty and I shared the beef and duck breast with risotto.
 All was very good!
 We then went to Hanekam for a drink but we were all exhausted and decided to call it a night early as we had another long hiking day to go!

 Preikestolen Hike (Pulpit Rock)

 We didn’t have a car at this point but getting to Preikestolen by public transport was easy.
 We got the 7:30am ferry to Tau and then caught the 8:20am bus, that came as soon as we arrived, to the carpark of the start of the trail.
-It costs 400 NOK that you pay on the ferry, but book online prior which is cheaper.
+It costs 400 NOK when paying on the ferry, otherwise, booking online prior is cheaper.

 We started the hike at 8:55am and it took me an hour and five minutes up.
 It is around 4km one way up to the top (so 8km roundtrip).
 The views from above which is 604m above sea level are stunning!
 You have views over Lysefjord and across the mountains are spectacular.
 We enjoyed the views for an hour, taking photos and eating our lunch and kvikk lunsj (Norwegian version of a kit kat).
 We then headed back down which took me around 50 minutes.

 This hike isn’t overly difficult but there are some inclines here and there so you still need a general level of fitness.
 It is also best to be prepared with some warm clothing, snacks and lunch.